EJWilcoxProjects/EJWilcoxProjects.github.io/DSR.md

 # Build Instructions and List of Parts

-In the link below contains the necessary .stl, .ino [Click Here](https://drive.google.com/drive/folders/1H8cQ9-BR39GN7Wlx6rk8J9TUlsvbFm7x?usp=sharing)
+In the link below contains the necessary .stl, .ino and max files necessary to build these projects.

+[Click Here](https://drive.google.com/drive/folders/1H8cQ9-BR39GN7Wlx6rk8J9TUlsvbFm7x?usp=sharing)

+Additionally, A material list (with links) and total cost is present in each folder so that you immediately start the project today.